KognitionAI/pilecv4j-opencv-packaging/README.md

     --help|-help: print this message
     --skip-checkout: This will "skip the checkout" of the opencv code.
-If you're playing with different options then once the code is checked out, using -sc will allow subsequent runs to progress faster.
+If you're playing with different options then once the code is checked out, using --skip-checkout will allow subsequent runs to progress faster.
 This doesn't work unless the working directory remains the same between runs.
     --skip-packaging: Skip the packaging step.
 That is, only build opencv and opencv_contrib libraries but don't package them in a jar file for use with net.dempsy.util.library.NativeLivbraryLoader
     --deploy: perform a "mvn deploy" rather than just a "mvn install"
+    --offline: Pass -o to maven.

  Build Options
     --static(default)|--no-static: force the build to statically link (dynamically link for "--no-static")